ohyicong/Google-Image-Scraper/README.md

 # Google Image Scraper
 A library to scrap google images.<br>
 If you are looking for other image scrapers.<br>
-JJLimmm has created an image scrapper for getty, shuttershock, and bing. <br>
+JJLimmm has created an image scraper for getty, shuttershock, and bing. <br>
 Visit his repo here: https://github.com/JJLimmm/Website-Image-Scraper

 ## Pre-requisites: